sylvia-ren/art-explorer/README.md

+# Art Explorer

+Explore and discover art from the Metropolitan Museum of Art through the Art Explorer API, which allows you to search for artworks, view details, and access curated art data programmatically.

-# How to configure Art Explorer
+## How to configure Art Explorer

-In the terminal, enter the following commands: cd projet_final 2 2   //
+In the terminal, enter the following commands: cd projet_final 2 2

 cd art-explorer

 Then enter: